Katson-com/docs/docs/centralq-chat/telemetry.md

 ### <a id="AL0009CCE"></a>AL0009CCE - Acquire Authentication Token Failed
 This event is triggered when a user fails to acquire authentication token from CentralQ Cloud.

+### <a id="AL0010CCU"></a>AL0010CCU - Used Connection to CentralQ Cloud
+This event is triggered when a user uses an existing connection to CentralQ Cloud.

+### <a id="AL0011CT0"></a>AL0011CT0 - Chat Opened
+This event is triggered when a user opens a new chat session, allowing us to understand user engagement.

+### <a id="AL0012CCC"></a>AL0012CCC - Connect CentralQ Cloud Opened from Chat
+This event is triggered when Connect CentralQ Cloud automatically opened the from the chat, allowing us to understand user engagement.

+### <a id="AL0013CCS"></a>AL0013CCS - Connect CentralQ Cloud Opened from Setup
+This event is triggered when Connect CentralQ Cloud manually opened the from the setup, allowing us to understand user engagement.

+### <a id="AL0014CTL"></a>AL0014CTL - Microsoft Learn Used
+This event is triggered when Microsoft Learn option is active during chat session.

+### <a id="AL0015CTC"></a>AL0015CTC - Community Knowledge Used
+This event is triggered when Community Knowledge option is active during chat session.

+### <a id="AL0016CTP"></a>AL0016CTP - Private Knowledge Used
+This event is triggered when Private Knowledge option is active during chat session.

+### <a id="AL0017MLD"></a>AL0017MLD - Microsoft Learn Setup Discovered
+This event is triggered when Microsoft Learn setup is discovered.

+### <a id="AL0018MLC"></a>AL0018MLC - Microsoft Learn Setup Changed
+This event is triggered when Microsoft Learn setup is changed.

+### <a id="AL0019MLE"></a>AL0019MLE - Microsoft Learn Enabled
+This event is triggered when Microsoft Learn is enabled.

+### <a id="AL0020MLD"></a>AL0020MLD - Microsoft Learn Disabled
+This event is triggered when Microsoft Learn is disabled.

+### <a id="AL0021MLU"></a>AL0021MLU - Microsoft Learn Used
+This event is triggered when Microsoft Learn is used.

+### <a id="AL0022CKD"></a>AL0022CKD - Community Knowledge Setup Discovered
+This event is triggered when Community Knowledge setup is discovered.

+### <a id="AL0023CKC"></a>AL0023CKC - Community Knowledge Setup Changed
+This event is triggered when Community Knowledge setup is changed.

+### <a id="AL0024CKE"></a>AL0024CKE - Community Knowledge Enabled
+This event is triggered when Community Knowledge is enabled.

+### <a id="AL0025CKD"></a>AL0025CKD - Community Knowledge Disabled
+This event is triggered when Community Knowledge is disabled.

+### <a id="AL0026CKU"></a>AL0026CKU - Community Knowledge Used
+This event is triggered when Community Knowledge is used.

+### <a id="AL0027PKD"></a>AL0027PKD - Private Knowledge Setup Discovered
+This event is triggered when Private Knowledge setup is discovered.

+### <a id="AL0028PKC"></a>AL0028PKC - Private Knowledge Setup Changed
+This event is triggered when Private Knowledge setup is changed.

+### <a id="AL0029PKE"></a>AL0029PKE - Private Knowledge Enabled
+This event is triggered when Private Knowledge is enabled.

+### <a id="AL0030PKD"></a>AL0030PKD - Private Knowledge Disabled
+This event is triggered when Private Knowledge is disabled.

+### <a id="AL0031PKU"></a>AL0031PKU - Private Knowledge Used
+This event is triggered when Private Knowledge is used.

+### <a id="AL0032PKO"></a>AL0032PKO - Private Knowledge Opened
+This event is triggered when Private Knowledge is opened.

+### <a id="AL0033FUD"></a>AL0033FUD - File Upload Initiated
+This event is triggered when a user initiates a file upload, allowing us to understand user engagement.

+### <a id="AL0034FUS"></a>AL0034FUS - File Upload Started
+This event is triggered when a user starts a file upload, allowing us to understand user engagement.

+### <a id="AL0036FUC"></a>AL0036FUC - File Upload Completed
+This event is triggered when a user completes a file upload, allowing us to understand user engagement.

+### <a id="AL0037FUX"></a>AL0037FUX - File Validation Failed
+This event is triggered when a user fails to validate a file, allowing us to understand user engagement.

+### <a id="AL0038FUE"></a>AL0038FUE - File Extension is Supported
+This event is triggered when a user uploads a file with a supported extension, allowing us to understand user engagement.

+### <a id="AL0039FUX"></a>AL0039FUX - File Extension is Not Supported
+This event is triggered when a user uploads a file with an unsupported extension, allowing us to understand user engagement.

+### <a id="AL0040FUX"></a>AL0040FUX - Not Supported File Extension Value
+This event is triggered when a user uploads a file with an unsupported extension value, and shows the name of the extension, allowing to collect data about unsupported extensions.

+### <a id="AL0041FUZ"></a>AL0041FUZ - File Size
+This event is triggered when a user uploads a file, and shows the size of the file, allowing to collect data about file sizes.

+### <a id="AL0042FUX"></a>AL0042FUX - File Size is Too Large
+This event is triggered when a user uploads a file that is too large, and shows the size of the file, allowing to collect data about file sizes.

+### <a id="AL0043FUV"></a>AL0043FUV - New File Version Upload Initiated
+This event is triggered when a user initiates a new file version upload, allowing us to understand user engagement.

+### <a id="AL0044FUV"></a>AL0044FUV - New File Version Uploaded
+This event is triggered when a user uploaded a new file version, allowing us to understand user engagement.

+### <a id="AL0045FUE"></a>AL0045FUE - File Content Embedding Initiated
+This event is triggered when a user initiates a file content embedding.

+### <a id="AL0046FUX"></a>AL0046FUX - File Content Embedding Failed
+This event is triggered when a user fails to embed file content.

+### <a id="AL0047UUE"></a>AL0047UUE - Url Content Embedding Initiated
+This event is triggered when a user initiates a url content embedding.

+### <a id="AL0048UUX"></a>AL0048UUX - Url Content Embedding Failed
+This event is triggered when a user fails to embed url content.

+### <a id="AL0049UUD"></a>AL0049UUD - Url Upload Initiated
+This event is triggered when a user initiates a url upload.

+### <a id="AL0050UUS"></a>AL0050UUS - Url Upload Started
+This event is triggered when a user starts a url upload.

+### <a id="AL0051UUP"></a>AL0051UUP - Url Passed Validation
+This event is triggered when a user passes url validation.

+### <a id="AL0052UUC"></a>AL0052UUC - Url Upload Completed
+This event is triggered when a user completes a url upload.

 ## Telemetry Data Compliance
 All telemetry data is collected in compliance with privacy laws and regulations.
 Users are informed of the data collection and can opt-out if desired.